Hybrid Learning Model

 - Acquire an understanding of the human energy field, its function as a bridge between mind and body, and its role in health and disease

-- Display innovation and creativity in the use of methods moving beyond disciplinary and paradigmatic boundaries
+- Display innovation and creativity in the use of integrative methods, moving beyond disciplinary and paradigmatic boundaries

-- Develop a sensitivity and acceptance for multiple perspectives based on healthcare disciplines racial, ethnic, and cultural groups
+- Develop a sensitivity and acceptance for multiple perspectives on health based on racial, ethnic, and cultural groups and their histories

 - Acquire an understanding and mastery of research in healthcare, especially research that supports improvement and nurtures change in health care.